 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-Martina Königer:
+Martina Königer: This method measures changes in light transmission of leaves as a proxy for chloroplast movement, which influences light absorption of leaves to different degrees depending on species, environment and mutations.

 REQUIRED: What is the main advantage of this technique?

-Martina Königer:
+Martina Königer: Using this affordable home-built device makes it possible to quantify the dynamic changes in chloroplast movement in a straightforward and semi-automated fashion.
+The data complement microcopy studies.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?